X-CCS/Tacotron_cpu_inference/README.md

 5. Now you can run inference on CPU: $ python inference.py --tacotron2 tacotron2_1032590_6000_amp --waveglow waveglow_1076430_14000_amp -o output/ -i phrases/phrase.txt

-6.You can also run the inference scripts for more extensive testing: test_infer.sh run_latency_tests.sh which could take quite a while
+6.You can also run the inference scripts for more extensive testingwhich could take quite a while:

+bash test_infer.sh

+bash run_latency_tests.sh